gaarbelaez/n-hum-inno/index.md

 ## Aims
 This research program aims to:

-- Facilitate the analysis of human behaviour exposed to digital stimuli
+- Facilitate the analysis of human behavior exposed to digital stimuli
 - Generate experience evaluation indicators that take into account the diversity of data and provide useful information to designers and users
 - Implement artificial intelligence tools to deal with data uncertainty
 - Develop shared application demonstrators (Industry 4.0, Neuro-Marketing, Smart-City...)